kfpgk/libcpplog/README.md

     // Log via stream insertion operator.
 This is unformatted. logger << "Plain streamed log message" << std::endl;

-    // Log using the currently configured format using the LogStream object and stream insertion operator. logger << LogStream(LogLevel::Error)
+    // Log using the currently configured format using the LogRequest object and stream insertion operator. logger << LogRequest(LogLevel::Error)
            << "This is a rich error log via stream operator" << std::endl;

     // Log only log level and message via stream insertion operator. logger << LogLevel::Warning << "This is a streamed warning " << myF << std::endl;

-    // You can also do this via the LogStream object in a way that is consistent with timestamp and context. logger << LogStream::logLevel(LogLevel::Warning) << "This will do the same" << std::endl;
+    // You can also do this via the LogRequest object in a way that is consistent with timestamp and context. logger << LogRequest::logLevel(LogLevel::Warning) << "This will do the same" << std::endl;

-    // Log only time stamp and message via stream insertion operator. logger << LogStream::timeStamp()
+    // Log only time stamp and message via stream insertion operator. logger << LogRequest::timeStamp()
            << "My time stamped streamed log message.
 Result: "
            << myF << std::endl;

-    // Log only context and message via stream insertion operator. logger << LogStream::context() << "This is a streamed warning including context " << std::endl;
+    // Log only context and message via stream insertion operator. logger << LogRequest::context() << "This is a streamed warning including context " << std::endl;

 	// Log function name via stream insertion operator.
 Need to specify if we do not want a separator. logger << "Running " << LogRequest::functionName(Separator::none) << std::endl;